rhorn-rm-gh/app-projects/README.md

 # App Projects 🚀

-Welcome to the **App Projects**!
-These projects showcase a POC the power of API automation, power of web design and the beauty that can be achieved with these technologies.
-Each project is designed to be easy to understand and follow, making it perfect for anyone looking to learn more about web design.
-🎉 This repository contains over 22+ 🔥 Web projects created using HTML, CSS, and JS.
+👋 Welcome to the App Projects
+These projects demonstrate the power of modern web development and data automation.
+Each serves as a proof of concept (POC) showcasing:

+•	🌐 API integration & bot automation for dynamic workflows

+•	📊 ELT (Extract, Load, Transform) in a customer data platform

+•	🎨 Web design that brings beauty and functionality together

+Crafted with simplicity in mind, each project is easy to follow—perfect for learners and curious minds alike.

+🔥 Built with HTML, CSS, and JavaScript, these projects highlight what's possible when creativity meets code.

 ## Project List 📜